-Outcome #8: Increase Percent of parents who self-report they feel welcome in the school.

-• The annual family survey will show an increased percentage of parents who self-report they feel welcome in the school.
+Outcome #6: Increase Percent of parents who self-report they feel welcome in the school at the K-5 and 6-8 level.
+Metric/Method for Measuring: The annual family survey will show an increased percentage of parents who self-report they feel welcome in the school.